 A committed philanthropist throughout his life, when he died in 1925 Lord Leverhulme left a proportion of his holdings in Lever Brothers to provide ‘scholarships for … research and education’ – and so the Leverhulme Trust came into being

 The Leverhulme Trust was established in 1925 with a bequest from the will of Lord Leverhulme in the form of shares in his company, Lever Brothers (which in 1930 merged with Margarine Unie to form Unilever).
-The Trust continues to own Unilever stock and, as per the terms of Lever’s will, its Board is largely drawn from Unilever past and current executives.
+The Trust continues to own Unilever stock, and, as per the terms of Lever’s will, its Board is largely drawn from Unilever past and current executives.

 Lord Leverhulme was well known for both his philanthropy and his progressive work practices at his Port Sunlight operations in Merseyside.
-However, it is clear that those progressive values did not extend evenly to all of the Lever Brothers’ operations.
-Unilever is funding independent research to investigate Lever and his business operations in the Democratic Republic of Congo (DRC) and the Solomon Islands at the beginning of the twentieth century, where there is evidence of the illegal use of forced labour and other mistreatments.
+However, those progressive values did not extend evenly to all of the Lever Brothers’ operations: Unilever is funding independent research to investigate Lever and his business operations in the Democratic Republic of Congo (DRC) and the Solomon Islands at the beginning of the twentieth century, where there is evidence of the illegal use of forced labour and other mistreatments.
 Recognising the legacy we share with Unilever, the Leverhulme Trust is engaging fully with the research and the findings emerging from it.

-The scoping survey has already documented the distressing labour practices on the DRC and the Solomon Island plantations owned by Lever, including mistreatment, forced labour and abusive practices.
+The scoping survey has already documented the distressing labour practices in the DRC and the Solomon Island plantations owned by Lever, including mistreatment, forced labour and abusive practices.
 The Trust deeply regrets that so many individuals suffered much in these operations.

 The scoping survey has also identified a number of important questions that remain unanswered and the research will attempt to answer these questions.
 Unilever have confirmed their commitment to ensure the findings of the research are regularly shared and widely accessible, as they are clearly not just of academic interest but significant for institutional partners, the community and the wider public.
 The final report will be published in full.